Kiddie ride

 A kiddie ride is a child-sized, themed, mildly interactive coin-operated ride that can be ridden by young children for amusement.
 Kiddie rides are commonly available in amusement parks, arcades, malls, hotel game rooms, outside supermarkets, and large department stores.
 Less commonly, they may also appear in other venues such as restaurants, food courts, grocery shops, and auto dealerships.
 When activated by a coin, a kiddie ride entertains the rider for a short time with a mild motion that replicates the theme of the ride.
 Most rides also include sounds and music.
 Some even feature flashing lights, pedals, and/or buttons.
-Commercial kiddie rides are often very colorful with an animal, vehicle, or popular cartoon character theme which appeals to children.
+Commercial kiddie rides are often colorful with an animal, vehicle, or popular cartoon character theme, which appeals to young children.
 They are usually driven by a heavy-duty electric motor, which is usually disguised inside or underneath the metal, fiberglass, or vacuum formed plastic body of the ride.

 History

-The kiddie ride was first invented in 1930 by James Otto Hahs of Sikeston, Missouri.
+The kiddie ride was first invented in 1930 by James Otto Hahs (1891-1969) of Sikeston, Missouri.
 Originally called the Hahs Gaited Mechanical Horse, the ride was originally conceived as a Christmas present for his children.
-However, Hahs soon realized the money-making potential and set about commercializing it.
-Initially, he used wooden horses, not unlike those found on a carousel, and commissioned carousel makers to make the horses.
+However, Hahs soon set about commercializing it.
+Initially, he used wooden horses, and commissioned carousel makers to make the horses.
 However, he found these horses to be too heavy and decided that aluminum would be a more suitable material.
 When told it couldn't be done, however, Hahs went ahead and invented a process to form horses out of metal.
 The rides would be manufactured at Hahs Machine Works in Sikeston, and they were recognized as the most original invention of the year in 1932.
 In 1933, Hahs struck a deal with Exhibit Supply Company to distribute his horses, with a 5% cut going to Hahs.
 When the patent on the ride eventually ran out, he retired from the wealth he had amassed from sales.
 In 1953, Billboard magazine called it "1953's fastest growing business".
 Years later, aluminum horses would be replaced by fiberglass.

 Developed around the same time, the Link Trainer was initially intended for use as a coin-operated entertainment device as well as a tool for training pilots.